lehner-lab/MoCHI/README.md

 # MoCHI command-line tool

-Clone the DiMSum repository and install the R package locally.
+Clone the MoCHI repository and install the R package locally.
 The * must be replaced by what is actually downloaded and built.

 ```
 git clone https://github.com/lehner-lab/MoCHI.git